Peacesimon/HR-Project/README.md

 EDA involves the exploring of the data to answer some questions about the data such as:
  #### Attrition
   1. What is the overall attrition rate in the organisation?
-  2. which Department have the highest/ lowest attrition rate?
+  2. Which Department have the highest/ lowest attrition rate?
-  3. Is there a correllation between monthly income and attrition?
+  3. Is there a correlation between monthly income and attrition?
  #### Demographics
   1. What is the age distribution of the employee?
   2. what is the average age of the employee?
   3. What is the most common educational fields among Employee?
   4. Is there a difference in the attrition rate between marital status group?
  #### Job Characterictics
- 1. Is job satisfaction related to attrition?
+ 1. Is Job satisfaction related to attrition?
  2. What Job roles have the Highest/Lowest attrition rate?
  3. Is Job satisfaction related to attrition?
  #### Strategic Decision Making